suhasmaddali/suhasmaddali/README.md

 <img src = "https://github.com/suhasmaddali/HTML5-CSS3-and-bootstrap-projects/blob/main/images/webpage.gif" width = "500"/>

-With the help of the tools such as HTML, CSS, and bootstrap, websites are designed to help users with easier navigation.
-As a result of the design, users end up getting attracted to the interactive UI, thus, booking the services as required.
+With the help of the tools such as __HTML__, __CSS__, and __bootstrap__, websites are designed to help users with easier navigation.
+As a result of the design, users end up getting attracted to the __interactive UI__, thus, booking the services as required.
 Feel free to take a look at the website design.
-The back-end programming is not yet done (would be done in the future).
-An interactive front-end is designed so that users get access to the contents.
+The __back-end__ programming is not yet done (would be done in the future).
+An interactive __front-end__ is designed so that users get access to the contents.

 &emsp;&emsp; 🍔 [__Adare Restaurant Webpage__](https://github.com/suhasmaddali/Adare-Restaurant-Webpage) - A website is designed with knowledge of HTML and CSS.
 Styling is also done with the CSS stylesheets that really helps in building effective designs.
 Users are able to book a reservation along with locating the exact place where the restaurant is present.
 In addition, an youtube video is also embedded in the homepage so that visiters take a look before ordering the foods in the restaurant.